 This is why August in Rome is a great time to visit lesser-visited neighborhoods such as Ostiense, Testaccio, or Garbatella.
 This is more so if it’s not your first time in Rome so you would have already visited the most popular landmarks and areas such as Trevi Fountain and the Spanish Steps that in summer get really crowded.

 Of course, if it’s your first trip to Rome and you can only travel in August, it’s unlikely that you are going to spend your whole holiday exploring little-known areas and landmarks.
 For this, to avoid crowds, book online and start your sightseeing early morning.

 The first thing you should consider when packing for Rome in August is the hot weather.
 So don’t forget to include sunscreen, a hat, sunglasses, t-shirts, and light trousers.

-If you are planning to go to the beach or visit some swimming pool, pack a swimwear and some beach clothes so you won’t have to spend extra money here.
+If you are planning to go to the beach or visit a swimming pool, pack some swimwear and some beach clothes so you won’t have to spend extra money here.

 Make sure you check out my tips on what to pack for Rome in summer.

 In Rome in August you should wear light summer clothes.
 If you are planning to visit the Vatican, remember that the dress code requires long trousers and knee-length skirts, and sleeveless t-shirts are not allowed.